Presented in partnership with

-After a nearly 80-year absence, gray wolves appear to be on the verge of returning to Colorado.
+After a nearly 80-year absence, gray wolves are returning to Colorado.
 In July 2019, a lone radio-collared wolf became the state’s first confirmed Canis lupus sighting in the wild in years.
-Then, in January, a separate pack appeared in Moffat County in northwest Colorado.
-This November, voters will go to the polls to determine the fate of Ballot Proposition 114 which, if passed, would charge the Colorado Parks and Wildlife Commission with formally reintroducing wolves no later than 2023.
+In November 2020, voters narrowly passed Ballot Proposition 114, which instructed the Colorado Parks and Wildlife Commission to formally reintroduce wolves no later than 2023.

 Episode 1: The Science of Restoring Wolves to Colorado

 In our premiere episode, we discuss wolf-related policy and the latest ecological and social science research pertaining to wolf ecology, interactions with big game and livestock, and public perceptions of wolves with Stewart Breck, Research Wildlife Biologist, USDA Wildlife Services, and Kevin Crooks, Director of the Center for Human-Carnivore Coexistence at Colorado State University.

 Sign up to receive The Ampersand, our monthly e-newsletter.
 We'll also let you know about upcoming events and content launches.Yes, keep me up to date.